General Submission Requirements

 For the purposes of internal and peer review, tables and figures should appear at an appropriate point in the manuscript file (positioned between paragraphs, not within a paragraph) and should not be submitted as separate files.
 A table may cross page breaks and may be set in landscape format, as applicable.
 No extra lines of space should precede or follow a table or a figure.

-Tables should be constructed through the use of the Tables function in Microsoft Word and should not be embedded images or objects.
+Tables should be constructed using the Tables function in Microsoft Word and should not be embedded images or objects.
 They should not contain unnecessary spaces, hard returns, columns, or rows.
 Indentation, if included, should be achieved by setting appropriate margins, not by adding spaces.

 Data or other content included in a table or a figure must be accurate and consistent with material presented elsewhere in the manuscript.
 Textual content in a table should align with rules of grammar, mechanics, and the journal's style.